Chart Color Schemes

 Valley View - Gilles Plains's population is slightly younger than the national pattern

-The median age of Valley View - Gilles Plains is 38, closely matching Greater Adelaide's figure of 39 and Australia's median age of 38.
-In comparison with Greater Adelaide's average, the 35-44 age cohort is notably over-represented in Valley View - Gilles Plains at 16.6%, while the 55-64 age group is under-represented at 9.0%.
-Between 2021 and present, the proportion of the population aged 35 to 44 has increased from 15.0% to 16.6%.
-Conversely, the percentage of those aged 65 to 74 has decreased from 9.6% to 7.5%.
-By the year 2041, demographic projections indicate significant changes in Valley View - Gilles Plains' age profile.
-The number of residents aged 85 and above is expected to surge by 331 people (137%), from 242 to 574.
-Conversely, the 75-84 age group is projected to decrease by 41 residents.
+The median age of Valley View - Gilles Plains is 38 years, closely matching Greater Adelaide's figure of 39 and Australia's median age of 38 years.
+The 35-44 age cohort is notably over-represented in Valley View - Gilles Plains at 16.6%, compared to the Greater Adelaide average, while the 55-64 year-olds are under-represented at 9.0%.
+Between 2021 and the present day, the percentage of the population aged 35 to 44 has increased from 15.0% to 16.6%, while the proportion of those aged 65 to 74 has decreased from 9.6% to 7.5%.
+By the year 2041, demographic modeling suggests significant changes in Valley View - Gilles Plains' age profile.
+The number of residents aged 85 and above is projected to increase by 331 people, a rise of 137%, from 242 to 574.
+Conversely, the 75-84 age group is expected to decrease by 41 residents.